3yakuya/Quantum-Shell/README.md

 your own experiments.
 Provided examples (available both from the interpreter and in code) should help you see how it is built and how to use it.

-There is also some solid docummentation to find in this project (currently available in Polish and partially English.)
+There is also some solid docummentation to find in Docs (currently available in Polish and partially English.)
 One paper contains a theoretical introduction ("Informatyka kwantowa i obliczenia kwantowe - krotki wstep" (PL) or "Quantum informatics and quantum computing - short introduction" (ENG)) while the other one describes the architecture and solutions used in the application ("Symulator Komputera Kwantowego".)